champgattorna/death_shock/README.md

-A Program that Incentivises Not Dying in League of Legends
+A Robot that Incentivises Not Dying in League of Legends
 __________________________________________________________

 This was a project I decided to grind out during the COVID-19 quarantine.
 Inspired by Michael Reeves' "A Robot Shoots Me When I Get Shot in Fortnite"